About ReDigIm

 ReDigIm is a research and knowledge exchange project investigating meanings and practices of redistribution in the context of digitalization.

-These new forms of prosocial contribution point to novel modes of citizen participation, solidarity and care for others, but they are also disruptive of established state-mandated forms of social provisioning, raising questions about the future of taxation systems in European welfare states.
+These new redistributive practices point to novel modes of citizen participation, solidarity and care for others, but they are also potentially disruptive of established state-mandated forms of social provisioning, raising questions about the future of taxation systems in European welfare states.

-ReDigIm examines citizens’ engagement with digital opportunities for prosocial contribution.
-We investigate the collective, common-sense understandings of redistribution that inform and give meaning to these practices, which we describe as redistributive imaginaries.
+ReDigIm examined citizens’ engagement with digital opportunities for donation and contribution.
+We investigated the collective, common-sense understandings of redistribution that inform and give meaning to these practices, which we describe as redistributive imaginaries.

-By analysing five national contexts representing different welfare state models and philanthropic traditions – UK, Switzerland, Finland, Spain and Montenegro – the project uncovers redistributive imaginaries that organise meaning and practices of contribution and care across Europe, and considers the implications of these imaginaries for the funding, organisation and delivery of welfare provision in the future.
+By analysing five national contexts representing different welfare state models and philanthropic traditions – UK, Switzerland, Finland, Spain and Montenegro – the project explored the implications of emergent redistributive practices and imaginaries for the future of prosocial contribution in Europe.